Tl;dr: How to pitch investors. Be normal, be credible. Just read it!

 Knowledge is power when you are selling.
 The top 3% of salesmen do one thing differently.
 They talk less and ask more questions to understand what a customer’s pain points are and what they value.
 The same applies when you are selling yourself.

 Once you have done 2-5 minutes of small talk, take the initiative to ask the first question and the opportunity to know how to pitch right.
 Ask them what the most important things that you need to cover are.
 If they say market and team, then ensure you focus on those, whilst also touching on other things like traction.
-If they say they care about market and you gloss over it, they are going to wonder about your intelligence though.
-A good phrasing is “How much time do you have, and how would you like us to use it?”
+If they say they care about the market and you gloss over it, they are going to wonder about your intelligence though.
+Good phrasing is “How much time do you have, and how would you like us to use it?”

 Ask the investor about what it is they invest in and why.
 Specifics show that you have done your homework.
 Rather than saying, ‘What do you invest in?‘, you can say ‘I notice you invested in Uber recently, what compelled you to invest in them?‘ Listen to what they say as they are telling you what they are looking for.
 You should then augment your pitch so that you can frame what you are selling in the context of what they are looking to buy.